 We can have sentimental attachments to things, or we may believe our things have hidden monetary value, but the main reason we hang on to things is fear.
 However misguided, we can fear the loss of security, status, comfort, and love when we throw things out.

-Additionally, discarding things we’ve purchased can be an admission of our failings, but holding on to them can also be toxic reminders of what we have not accomplished.
+Others propose that discarding things we’ve purchased can be an admission of our failings, and holding on to them can also be toxic reminders of what we have not accomplished.

 “You hold onto things based on hope,” says June Saruwatari, author of Behind the Clutter, a book that looks at not just the physical stuff that takes up room in our lives, but the mental clutter that keeps us from feeling productive and happy.
 "We hope to lose weight, hope to catch up on reading, hope to finish that abandoned project.
 But when we don’t, it’s hard not to feel like a failure about it…how many items do you need to hold onto before it starts controlling your life?”